One Canada Square: Pyramid roof

-Pyramid roof lights

 The pyramid roof lights up in the evenings and can be seen 20 mi away.
 It is a permanent lighting of the One Canada Square pyramid using a thousand electronically controlled fluorescent tubes capable of sequence programming for special occasions and festive seasons.

 Windows

 One Canada Square has 3,960 windows and was one of the first buildings to incorporate metallicised windows and other advanced window technologies, to assist with the building's energy efficiency plans.
 The tower uses super-insulated windows at triple-pane glazing (with a high solar heat-gain coefficient), low-emissivity (low-e) coatings to prevent heat loss in winter months, UV coatings, scratch resistant outer layers, sealed argon / krypton gas filled inter-pane voids, "warm edge" insulating glass spacers, air-seals and specially developed thermally designed window frames.
 The windows were manufactured with high R-values [low U-values, 0.90 W/(m^{2}.K)] for the time; therefore, the thermal resistance is one of the highest rated in the world for the entire window including the frame.